AvarianKnight/pma-voice/README.md

 ## NOTE: If you have any issues please make an [Issue](https://github.com/AvarianKnight/pma-voice/issues), DO NOT MESSAGE ME FOR SUPPORT.

+# This script is not compatible with other voice systems (duh), that means if you have vMenus voice chat you will **have** to [disable](https://docs.vespura.com/vmenu/faq/#q-how-do-i-disable-voice-chat) it.
+# Please do not override NetworkSetTalkerProximity in any of your other scripts as it can break pma-voice.

 ### Credits

 - @Frazzle for the original mumble-voip (for which this is rewritten off of, and some code adapted from)